Business

 • Security concerns.
 Researchers found 42,665 publicly exposed OpenClaw instances with no authentication.
 The 341 malicious skills on ClawHub and three CVEs disclosed in a single week made some teams reconsider self-hosting entirely.

-That said, most teams looking for alternatives are not actually unhappy with OpenClaw's capabilities.
+Most teams looking for alternatives are not unhappy with OpenClaw's capabilities.
 They are unhappy with the operational burden of running it securely.
-That distinction matters, and we will come back to it.
+That distinction matters, and the next section addresses it directly.

 Quick Comparison: OpenClaw Alternatives at a Glance